das-lab/JA4Tor/README.md

 # JA4Tor: Interpretable Multi-Dimensional Framework for Classifying Covert Encrypted Tunnels

-This repository contains the official implementation of the paper **“JA4Tor: Interpretable Multi-Dimensional Framework for Classifying Covert Encrypted Tunnels”**, which is currently under review (DSN 2026).
+This repository contains the official implementation of the paper **“JA4Tor: Multi-Dimensional Interpretable Classification of Covert Encrypted Tunnels”**, which is currently under review (DSN 2026).

 Upon acceptance, we will fully open-source the complete codebase and datasets and provide more detailed documentation and reproduction instructions.